joshbedo/browserify-playground/README.md

-browserify-playground
+marionetteify-playground
 =====================

-A playground for browserify modules
+A playground for marionetteify browserify modules